-Well, good news: that man is hideously depressed, and so are we all, because binge-watching TV shows is trouncing our mental health.
-That's according to a new University of Toledo study, anyway, which found that – of 408 participants – 35% qualified as binge-watchers, and those binge-watchers reported higher levels of stress, anxiety and depression than their non-binge-watching counterparts.
-The study found 77% of participants watched TV for two hours or more without a break on an average day, with anyone doing more than that – four consecutive episodes of House of Cards, a whole thing of Orange is the New Black, watching Brooklyn Nine-Nine on a loop until Netflix does a little 'u ok hun?' pop-up – classified as binge-watching.
-So: all of us, basically.
+Well, good news: That man is hideously depressed, and so are we all, because binge-watching TV shows is trouncing our mental health.
+That's according to a new University of Toledo study, anyway, which found that, of 408 participants, 35 percent qualified as binge-watchers, and those binge-watchers reported higher levels of stress, anxiety, and depression than their non-binge-watching counterparts.
+The study found 77 percent of participants watched TV for two hours or more without a break on an average day, with anyone doing more than that—four consecutive episodes of House of Cards, a whole thing of Orange is the New Black, Brooklyn Nine-Nine on a loop until Netflix does its little 'you OK hun?' pop-up—classified as binge-watching.
+So, all of us, basically.
 Everyone reading this has binged-watched.
 Everyone who has ever lived, born from about 1985 onwards, is a binge-watch doer.
 Everyone.

-Is this a surprise?
-What, that binge-watching makes you feel bad?
-Nope: if you haven't watched so many consecutive episodes of Making a Murderer while lying under a big quilt that you actually started to feel sleepy and heavy in that sick sort of hungover way, then you haven't actually lived.
-Yes, I said it: the only way to truly live is to do something so fundamentally lazy that your body starts to actively feel unwell.
-That – not success, not love, not family, not children, not a legacy, not money, not drugs – that is the true meaning of living.
+Is it a surprise that binge-watching makes you feel bad?
+Nope.
+If you haven't watched so many consecutive episodes of Making a Murderer while lying under a big quilt that you actually started to feel sleepy and heavy in that sick sort of hungover way, then you haven't actually lived.
+Yes, I said it—the only way to truly live is to do something so fundamentally lazy that your body starts to actively feel unwell.
+That—not success, not love, not family, not children, not a legacy, not money, not drugs—is the true meaning of living.

-"'Binge-watching' is a growing public health concern that needs to be addressed," the scientists who headed up the study said.
-But so can just watching TV in general: an long-term American Journal of Epidemiology study in 2011 found that watching TV for more than three hours a day put women at 13% more risk of being diagnosed with depression.
+"'Binge-watching' is a growing public health concern that needs to be addressed," said the scientists who headed up the study.
+But so can just watching TV in general.
+A long-term American Journal of Epidemiology study in 2011 found that watching TV for more than three hours a day put women at 13 percent higher risk of being diagnosed with depression.
 So can winter weather, or summer weather, or smoking, or sleeping too much, or not sleeping enough.
 So can, according to about a billion studies from 2010 onwards, too much Facebook.
-If you get through life without getting scientifically depressed by it then you are some sort of superhuman who should donate their brain to medical research.
-Anyway: House of Cards came out this weekend, so go easy on it – two episodes a day, three maximum, try not to knock on tables too much because you are not, we have been through this, Frank Underwood – and don't post any spoilers online.
+If you get through life without getting scientifically depressed by it, you are some sort of superhuman who should donate his brain to medical research.
+Anyway, House of Cards came out this weekend, so go easy on it—two episodes a day, three maximum.
+Try not to knock on tables too much because you are not, we have been through this, Frank Underwood.
+And don't post any spoilers online.
 Namaste.